Connection to MySQL server successfully established.

 Staurastrum subcruciatum M.C.
 Cooke & A.W.
 Wills 1887

-First described and illustrated by Cooke & Wills (1887: 148, pl.
-51: 3).
-Wills collected extensively in the neighbourhood of Capel Curig, a mountainous area of north Wales.
+Wills collected extensively in the neighbourhood of Capel Curig, a mountainous area of North Wales.
 He made his collections available to Cooke for publication.
-Similar to the longer-spined forms of Staurastrum avicula but the former is smaller and the semicells are broader than long.
-West & West (1923: 42) have few records suggesting scarcity or confusion with similar species.
+The shape of the semicells is variable, from triangular to bowl-shaped.
+The processes are extended and tipped with two quite long spines which are directed upward at about 45 degrees.
+West, West & Carter (1923: 42) have few records suggesting scarcity or confusion with similar species.

 References: